papastrumpf/cs2-config/README.md

 ## 🛠️ Troubleshooting

 * If anything behaves strangely, load the config once in the main menu and once again inside a match.
-After that, everything should work smoothly. ✔️
+After that, everything should work smoothly. ✔️ (required only once)